A boy with his face painted with fleur-de-lis. (Graham Hughes/The Canadian Press)

-A French-Canadian businessman named Ludger Duvernay attended a St. Patrick’s Day celebration in Montreal.
-He thought that French Canadians should organize a similar day to honour their own heritage.
-So he formed the Saint Jean Baptiste Society, and the holiday was first observed on June 24 of that year.
+A French-Canadian businessman named Ludger Duvernay went to a St. Patrick’s Day celebration in Montreal.
+He thought that French Canadians should have a day like that to honour their own heritage.
+So he formed the Saint Jean Baptiste Society.
+They celebrated their new holiday on June 24 of 1834.

 Two people dressed up in the white and blue colours of the Quebec flag.
 (Graham Hughes/The Canadian Press)

 St-Jean-Baptiste Day was celebrated on and off for years.
 It finally became an official holiday in Quebec in 1925.
 From that point on, the day has been observed each year.
 It has become a celebration of the Francophone culture and its history.

 A giant puppet of hockey legend Maurice Richard is pulled along in a parade.
 (Graham Hughes/The Canadian Press)

 The holiday may be celebrated a little differently this year.
 Let's look at how people have celebrated it in the past.

 There are lots of public events like concerts, parades and firework displays.
 Families and neighbourhoods also get together for their own smaller celebrations.
 They have picnics, bonfires, and barbecues.

 People wave Quebec flags on the Plains of Abraham in Quebec City.
 (Mathieu Belanger/Reuters)

 The flag of Quebec and the white fleur-de-lis (it means lily) that is on the flag are both symbols of the holiday.
 Many people wave the blue and white flag at events.
 They often wear blue or white clothing when attending celebrations.

 “Bonne Saint-Jean-Baptiste!”
 (Happy St-Jean-Baptise!)